India built Temple, created artificial river on our territory says Nepal PM

 Nepal's Prime Minister, K P Oli said that India had built a Kali Temple, created an artificial Kali river and deployed Indian Army personnel in order encroach upon the Kalapani, Lipulekh and Limpiyadhura.
 He said that these earlier belonged to his country.

-Oli also criticised, Uttar Pradesh Chief Minister, Yogi Adityanath for advising Nepal for not committing the mistake of ratcheting up a territorial dispute with India.
+Oli also criticised Uttar Pradesh Chief Minister, Yogi Adityanath for advising Nepal for not committing the mistake of ratcheting up a territorial dispute with India.
 He said that these remarks were not acceptable to the people of Nepal.

 Indo-Nepal ties to hit rock bottom after latter makes strong pitch tore-draw its map